yohangz/ornamentum/README.md

 </p>

 > Lightweight, feature rich, highly configurable, UI framework agnostic, full responsive Angular data table with minimal dependencies.
 Ornamentum data table is a powerful widget which allows you to visualize via its table representation.
-This is a Highly Configurable Open Source library which is implemented by using minimum dependencies and works in all most all the well-known browsers.
+This is an open source library which is implemented by using minimum set dependencies and works in all most all the well-known browsers.

 It was built for modern browsers using [Angular 6+](https://angular.io/), [Bootstrap](https://getbootstrap.com/) & [SCSS](https://sass-lang.com/).